GitLeeRepo/PythonNotes/PythonNotes.md

 # Overview

-Notes on the Python programming language
+Notes on the Python3 programming language, examples use Python3 syntax, not Python2.

 # References